John Gonson

 Gonson not only used the rod of the law to fight what he saw as the evils of immorality in London.
 He is listed as a founding governor of the Foundling Hospital in that charity's royal charter of 1739.
 The first effort of its kind in the country, the Foundling Hospital was a home for abandoned children, many of them children of prostitutes.
 Hogarth was also a governor of the Foundling Hospital from its foundation.

+Contemporary newspapers regularly reported his Westminster prosecutions under the “gin” laws: the Weekly News and Register covered Gonson’s cases on 3 July 1729, 4 September 1730, and 30 January 1731.